lafleurdeboum/servicewall/README.md

     # braise status

+ServiceWall works with service definitions provided by [jhansonxi](https://www.blogger.com/profile/02954133518928245196).
+They link a service to ports it needs.
 To allow a specific service, do :

-    # braise add "Service Name"
+    # braise allow service "Service Name"

 which will add this service to this realm's definition.
-If you connect to internet in another place, the rules for this place (identified by the ESSID of the connection) will be put aside, and brought back when you connect to it again.
-All this supports completion with `python-argcomplete`, so make shure you have it !
+If you connect to internet in another place, the rules for this place will be put aside, and brought back when you connect to it again.
+You can move back with `braise disallow service ...`

 Don't know what's the exact name of the service you want to allow ?
 You'll need to :